 St. John's recovered a second-down goal-line fumble with 19 seconds left to play and came away with a 12-9 victory over host St. Thomas before a standing-room crowd of 7,711 fans Saturday in MIAC football play at UST's O'Shaughnessy Stadium.

-Seven teams are now within one game of the MIAC lead race with Concordia-Moorhead and Carleton tied at 3-1; the Johnnies, Tommies and Bethel at 3-2; and Augsburg and Gustavus at 2-2.
+Seven teams are now within one game of the lead in the MIAC race with Concordia-Moorhead and Carleton tied at 3-1; the Johnnies, Tommies and Bethel at 3-2; and Augsburg and Gustavus at 2-2.

-The Tommies, who outgained the Johnnies 281-162 total yards, were poised to take the lead in the final 45 seconds after QB David Sauer's 25-yard pass to WR Fritz Waldvogel, who made a diving catch at the SJU 1-yard line with 1:00 to go.
+The Tommies, who outgained the Johnnies 281-162 in total yards, were poised to take the lead in the final 45 seconds after David Sauer's 25-yard pass to wide receiver Fritz Waldvogel, who made a diving catch at the SJU 1-yard line with 1:00 to go.

 After a Johnnie timeout, UST's Ben Wartman rushed up the middle but the ball was spotted short of the goal line.
-On second down and inches, the Tommie handoff was fumbled and recovered by Kyle Schroeder of St. John's, which was able to run out the clock.
+On second down and inches, the Tommie handoff was fumbled and recovered by Kyle Schroeder of St. John's, and the Johnnies were able to run out the clock.

 St. John's (5-2 overall, 3-2 MIAC) had no penalties on the game and survived four turnovers and a mere 34 passing yards in beating UST for the 11th year in a row.

 In the final 3:30, the Tommies topped the Johnnies on three downs and forced a punting situation.
 St. John's chose to take a safety instead of risking a punt block, making in 12-9 with 3:03 to go.
-The Tommies took the ensuing kick from the SJU 20-yard-line and returned the ball to the UST 44.
+The Tommies took the ensuing kick and returned the ball to the UST 44.

-On UST's clutch final drive with time winding down, Sauer completed 4-of-5 passes for 59 yards, capped by Waldvogel's reception at the Johnnie one-yard-line.
+On UST's clutch final drive with time winding down, Sauer completed four of five passes for 59 yards, capped by Waldvogel's reception at the Johnnie 1-yard line.
 But the Tommies were unable to get the go-ahead score.